How to Boot DOS from USB with Rufus

 What happened to DOS?

-In the mid 1990's DOS was superseded by modern operating systems like Windows that use a GUI or (Graphical User Interface) making it easier for any user to navigate and use a computer.
-More specifically, in 1994, due to the popularity of Windows, Microsoft released the last version of MS-DOS which marked the end of the Disk Operating System.
-However, DOS is still very useful today for doing things like installing firmware updates, playing old games, running old programs, controlling hardware settings, and managing files.
+In the mid-1990s, DOS was superseded by modern operating systems like Windows that use a GUI (Graphical User Interface), making it easier for any user to navigate and use a computer.
+More specifically, in 1994, due to the popularity of Windows, Microsoft released the last version of MS-DOS, marking the end of the Disk Operating System.
+However, DOS is still very useful today for tasks like installing firmware updates, playing old games, running legacy programs, controlling hardware settings, and managing files.

 Additionally, learning DOS can be a helpful exercise in understanding the history of computing and the basic principles of operating systems.